What Happens to Your Stock When a Company is Bought?

 1. Cancel unvested grants (underwater or not)

-With unvested stock, since you haven’t officially “earned” the shares, the acquiring company could potentially cancel the outstanding unvested grants.
+With unvested stock, since you haven’t “earned” the shares, the acquiring company could potentially cancel the outstanding unvested grants.
 Some common financial reasons include concerns about diluting existing shareholders or the company couldn’t raise enough cash through new debt issues to accelerate unvested grants.

 This type of arrangement could apply universally to all employee stock offered in the incentive plan, or only to certain types.